wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 HIPAA (Health Insurance Portability and Accountability Act) is a US federal law that regulates patient Protected Health Information (PHI).
 A Business Associate Agreement (BAA) stipulates adherence to security and privacy provisions in HIPAA and the Health Information Technology for Economic and Clinical Health Act (HITECH) Act.
 HIPAA security rules prevent medical organizations (including health insurance companies, hospitals, and doctors’ offices) from sharing patient healthcare information without consent.

 Service Organization Controls (SOC) 1, 2, and 3 report is a framework by independent third-party <strong>auditors</strong> covering controls for data security, availability, processing integrity, and confidentiality as applicable to in-scope trust principles for each service.
+SOC reports are internal control reports on the services provided by a service organization.

+   * SOC 3 is the only SOC report that should be shared with the general public.
+   * SOC 2 Type II, along with ISO 27001
+   <br /><br />

+AICPA (American Institue of Certified Public Accountants) Trust Service Principles, including Security, Availability and Confidentiality.
+SSAE18 (Statement on Standards for Attestation Agreement #18)

+Others:

    * The Federal Privacy Act of 1974 ensures that only authorized persons should have access to personal information and that personal records should be up to date and accurate.